3 Great Reasons to Try After-Tax 401(k) Contributions

 Creating an emergency fund within your 401(k) plan keeps all your savings together and leverages the simplicity and ease of payroll deduction.
 It also provides ready access to your money in a way that traditional 401(k) contributions or even Roth 401(k)s may not.

-Reason #2: You’re a high-income earner who has maxed out your pretax contributions
+Reason No. 2: You’re a high-income earner who has maxed out your pretax contributions

-If you are a high-income earner and you’ve already maxed out your 2020 pretax contributions ($19,500 under age 50 or $26,000 if you are 50 or older), after-tax 401(k) contributions might make economic sense for you, too, because they enable you to put more money into your 401(k) plan.
-For example, those under age 50 can contribute up to $57,000 to a 401(k) in 2020, if their employer allows that.
+If you are a high-income earner and you are already set to max out your 2021 pretax contributions ($19,500 under age 50 or $26,000 if you are 50 or older), after-tax 401(k) contributions might make economic sense for you, too, because they enable you to put more money into your 401(k) plan.
+For example, those under age 50 can contribute up to $58,000 to a 401(k) in 2020, if their employer allows that.
 This figure would include pretax, Roth, after-tax and employer contributions.
-For individuals 50 or older, the limit is $63,500.
+For individuals 50 or older, the limit is $64,500.
 Contributing after-tax to a 401(k) after you have maxed out your pretax contributions lets you benefit from additional tax deferral on earnings from dividends, capital gains and interest of your investments.